-Windows Registry is an essential component of the Windows operating system.
-Sometimes the error pops up due to the restriction imposed by Windows Registry.
-You can fix the error by allowing the Windows update from the registry.
+The Windows Registry is a critical component of the Windows operating system.
+Sometimes, the error occurs due to restrictions imposed by the Windows Registry.
+You can resolve the error by enabling Windows Update through the registry.
 Here’s how:

 - Press Winkey + R to open Run.

 - Paste in the following path in the address bar:

 - In the right-hand pane, look for the DisableWindowsUpdateAccess DWORD.

 - Double-click it and set the value to 0.